webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Customize how and when the browser performs specific operations on a page.

-_**Behaviors**_

-Behaviors are browser operations that can be enabled for additional page interactivity.

 ### Autoscroll

 When enabled, the browser will automatically scroll to the end of the page.